UoA-eResearch/leapmotion_gestures/README.md

 ### Using an executable
 First, install the leap motion SDK, if you have not done so already:
-1. Download V4 of the leap motion SDK from [here](https://developer.leapmotion.com/setup/desktop) (this may require you to make an account)
+1. Download V4 (v4.0.0+52173 has been tested and works) of the leap motion SDK from [here](https://developer.leapmotion.com/setup/desktop) (this may require you to make an account)
 2. After installing the leap motion SDK, open the Leap Motion Control Panel, tick 'Allow Web Apps', and click Apply

 To download and run the executable: